 A visit to a slaveholding plantation in Louisiana when I was 7, followed by a trip to the slave quarters of Mount Vernon when I was 10, disillusioned me about our country's history.
 How could a country founded on the basis of freedom have a president who owned slaves himself?
 I was overcome by these horrifying facts.

-During fourth through sixth grades, I was bussed to different schools with predominantly African-American and Hispanic students.
+During fourth through sixth grades, I was bussed to different schools with predominantly African-American and Latina students.
 This experience sensitized me to racial tension and to the reality that racism is alive and well in our country.

 Since then I have always wanted to work for the cause of racial unity, and hope that in some small way my artwork can move us in the right direction.
 We are all One.
 When racism goes unacknowledged, the wounds fester rather than heal.
 I hope that by recognizing these abolitionists who fought together against slavery, I can bring to light their inspiring bravery, sacrifice, vision and unity.
 And help others recognize what we can accomplish when we work together toward a goal as important as freedom and equality for all.